po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 4. Create a new To Do item at the bottom of the page.

+4. Open the `index.html` file in the `dist` directory.

+5. Click on a list item which should remove the list item.

-5. Click the delete button on the newly created list item.
+6. Click on the edit button and we should be able to edit the list item.

 ## Assets